AbolfazlHo/Spawner/README.md

     * Choose `Limitation Type` (Count or Time).
     * Set `Limit Count By` (e.g., 10 objects) or `Limit Time By` (e.g., 60 seconds).

-### 3.Collision Safe Placement
+### 3. Collision Safe Placement

-1. Enable `Is Collision` Safe on the `Spawner` component.
+1. Enable `Is Collision Safe` on the `Spawner` component.
 2. Expand `Collision Safety Settings`.
 3. Ensure your `Spawnable` prefabs have appropriate `Collider2D` components.
 The system will try to find a free spot if the initial position is occupied.

-### 4.Grid-based Placement
+### 4. Grid-based Placement

-1. Within Collision Safety Settings, enable Is Grid Placement.
+1. Within `Collision Safety Settings`, enable `Is Grid Placement`.
-2. Expand Grid Placement Settings.
+2. Expand `Grid Placement Settings`.
-3. Set Spawnable Size (the base size of your spawned objects).
+3. Set `Spawnable Size` (the base size of your spawned objects).
-4. Adjust Padding to add space between grid cells.
+4. Adjust `Padding` to add space between grid cells.
-5. Configure Rows Count or Columns Count to define your grid dimensions.
+5. Configure `Rows Count` or `Columns Count` to define your grid dimensions.
 The system will automatically calculate cell sizes.
-    * If Columns Count is greater than 0, row and column are calculated based on it.
+    * If `Columns Count` is greater than 0, row and column are calculated based on it.
     * Otherwise, row and column are calculated based on Rows Count.

-### 5.Events
+### 5. Events

 The `Spawner`, `Automation`, and `Limitation` components expose `UnityEvents` that you can hook into for custom logic: